tools4ds/ds701_fa2024_assignments/midterm/README.md

   - 5 pts for providing a clear interpretation and explanation of the clusters.
 - **Prediction Task** (10 pts): The leaderboard will rank participants based on their model performance (e.g., accuracy) on a held-out test set.

-  - 5 pts for creating and validating a model
+  - 4 pts for creating and validating a model
+  - 1 pt for beating the baseline score of 0.62
   - 5 pts for explanation of feature and model choices
   - 2 bonus pts for finishing top 10 in the leaderboard